rajsugavanam/NVIM-Config/README.md

 You can create your own or modify existing ones by looking at `~/.config/nvim/UltiSnips/<snippet language>/<some snippet file name>.snippets`.

+I should mention that your neovim experience will not be very pleasant if you do not use a [patched font](https://www.nerdfonts.com/font-downloads)!
+These fonts come bundled with many extra symbol characters as the terminal cannot display images, and must display icons as special characters.
+You don't *need* it, but it is *very strongly* advised!

 ### Common Custom Actions
 - `<space>fb` (Open File Explorer)
 - `\fb` (Open List of Open Windows/Buffers)